thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - Select "On row double click" action source;
 - Input a name for the action.
 Optionally, select an icon;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
-- After choosing an action type, the drop-down menu "Target dashboard state" appears.
+- After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
 - When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;
 - Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save", and then click "Apply" to save the widget settings.
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="on-row-double-click-1" %}

 Double-click on an entity row to perform an action, namely, navigate to the selected state.
-In our example, you will navigate to a state that displays the details of the selected device.
+In our example, clicking a node will navigate you to a state displaying the details of the selected node.

 {% include images-gallery.html imageCollection="on-row-double-click-2" %}

 #### On node selected (only in Entities Hierarchy widget)

 In this example, we'll add an "Entity hierarchy" widget to our dashboard.
 Entities Hierarchy widget displays the hierarchy of entities based on their relations.
-More about entities and relation [read here](/docs/{{docsPrefix}}user-guide/entities-and-relations/#step-1-provision-entities-and-relations).
+For more information about entities and relations, you can [read here](/docs/{{docsPrefix}}user-guide/entities-and-relations/#step-1-provision-entities-and-relations).
 Clicking on any entity (node) in the Entities hierarchy will perform the configured action.

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard.
 Let's start setting up the action:

 {% include images-gallery.html imageCollection="on-node-selected-1" showListImageTitles="true" %}

 To perform an action you should click any of the nodes in the Entities hierarchy.
-In our example, you will navigate to a state that displays the details of the selected node.
+In our example, clicking a node will navigate to a state that displays the details of the selected node.

 {% include images-gallery.html imageCollection="on-node-selected-2" %}

 #### On HTML element click (only in HTML widgets)

-ThingsBoard has HTML widgets that you can configure fully by yourself by customizing an HTML code in their settings.
+ThingsBoard offers HTML widgets that allow full configuration by customizing an HTML code in their settings.
 To add an action to these widgets, you need to add an action identifier to the written code.
-Then, clicking on some item in the widget will execute the configured action.
+Clicking on an item in the widget will then execute the configured action.

 **Example for HTML Card widget**